 From 2013-2015, Data Nuggets were funded with seed grants from the NSF BEACON Center Study of Evolution in Action.
-These funds allowed us to greatly expand Data Nuggets as a resource, with activities now being developed in response to workshops held across the BEACON consortium.
+These funds allowed us to greatly expand Data Nuggets as a resource, with activities developed from workshops held across the BEACON consortium.
 The funding has also provided opportunities to collaborate with science educators at Understanding Science (UCMP), National Institute for Mathematical and Biological Synthesis (NIMBioS), and Biological Sciences Curriculum Study (BSCS) to further refine the template and to align Data Nuggets with current science standards and reform, making them easier to integrate into existing curriculum.

 Data Nuggets are currently funded by a 4-year NSF DRK-12 grant, awarded to MSU and BSCS in 2015, to conduct a research study to evaluate the effectiveness of integrating Data Nuggets into science curriculum.
-This research will help to determine whether these short activities can increase the mathematical skills of students and their ability to think scientifically and support claims using data as evidence.
+This research will help to determine whether these short activities can increase the quantitative abilities of students and their ability to think scientifically and support claims using data as evidence.
 They are also currently funded by the KBS LTER to develop new activities that focus on available long-term datasets, and expand students’ exposure to data of different levels of complexity.

 Melissa and Elizabeth will continue to develop and revise Data Nuggets to help teachers bring data from real, cutting-edge research into their classroom, and help students become comfortable working with messy data and unexpected results.
 Data Nuggets have gone through an iterative development process, where materials developed by scientists were used in the classroom and modified based on teacher and student experiences and feedback.
 We continue to present Data Nuggets at national and local education conferences where teachers and science educators can provide feedback on the structure and content of each activity.
 Our innovative and iterative development approach has led to a product that teachers and students find easy to work with and integrate into existing curriculum.